ForeverPhoenix21/PacMen-Exercise/README.md

 ## Usage:

-<p> The PacMen Exercise demonstrates how to pull objects from arrays and the how to
-manipulate objects in the DOM</p>
+<p> The PacMen Exercise demonstrates how to pull objects from arrays and manipulate those objects in the DOM.
+Coded in JavaScript, check out the pacmen.js for additional details.</p>

 ## Roadmap: